Representative Christopher R. Blazejewski

 Member, House Committee on Labor

 Christopher R. Blazejewski (D) was first elected in November 2010 and represents District 2 in Providence.
-He serves as a member of the House Committee on Labor and the House Committee on Rules.
 He was elected by his Democratic colleagues to serve as the House Deputy Majority Whip in May 2015.
+He is a member of the House Committee on Labor and the House Committee on Health, Education and Welfare.

 Representative Blazejewski sponsored Rhode Island’s first-in-the-nation Homeless Bill of Rights, enacted in 2012.
 He sponsored the legislation that created Rhode Island’s Domestic Violence Prevention Fund (now called the Deborah DeBare Domestic Violence Prevention Fund), and a law that expanded the crime victims’ compensation fund to assist victims of domestic violence and their children and families.
 In 2018, he sponsored a new law establishing the “individual provider” model to provide seniors and the disabled more care options that help them remain in their homes.